ufukty/gohandlers/docs/articles/basic/the-gohandlers-way.md

 ## Leverage Automatic Code Generation

-The power of gohandlers comes from its automated code generation.
+The power of Gohandlers comes from its automated code generation.
 It transforms your simple request and response definitions into fully-fledged parsing, validation, and serialization logic, eliminating boilerplate.

 ---